adaptive-democracy/hopeful-path/talks/talk.everything.md

 layout: chapter-title
 ---

-# 📖 persistent democracy logistics
+# 📖 adaptive democracy logistics

 how would a country implement this?